 Lockhart River's census populations have been:

-In 2006 the residents' median age was 25 years, compared with 37 for Australia.
+At the 2011 census the residents' median age was 26 years, compared with 37 for Australia, and 89.6% of residents were Aboriginal and Torres Strait Islanders.

 Denise Hagan, ed, Lockhart River community plan 2004-2008: empowering the community - working together, Lockhart River, Lockhart River Aboriginal Shire Council, 2005